update: 25-05-2024

 The Viewer is a small Javascript application (it is written in Typescript with the help of the Angular framework, then transcompiled in Javascript) of about 1MB.
 This means that it runs on the user’s computer.
 The Viewer allows users to navigate within FactGrid by displaying data as structured pages in the language of their choice.
 To open the application, use this blog’s menu above (where it says FactGrid Browsers), use the left-hand sidebar under the Browse category of the wikibase platform or go directly to the address https://database.factgrid.de/viewer.

 The Viewer home page is very simple.
-From top to bottom: (1) a banner with three icons , and ; (2) a simple search form; (3) a link “SPARQL query”; (4) on a black background, the list of Items already consulted on the computer (with the same browser) (max.
+From top to bottom: (1) a banner with the logo of FactGrid on the left, three icons , and on the right; (3) the title FactGrid; (3) a simple search form; (4) a link “SPARQL query”; (5) on a black background, the list of Items already consulted on the computer (with the same browser) (max.
 50) with, for each, an icon .

-You have directly access to this post by clicking on .
+You have directly access to FactGrid by clicking on its logo and to this post by clicking on .

 You can select the language in which you wish to display the data.
 The default language is English.
 To change the language, click on and select the language of your choice.
-Four languages are currently available: English, German, French and Spanish.
-Once the language is selected, the change is implemented in the browser and all labels, aliases and descriptions are displayed in that language; if text is missing in the selected language, the Viewer will display the text in the default language, i.e. English.
+Six languages are currently available: English, German, French, Spanish, Italian, Hungarian.
+Once the language is selected, the change is instantly implemented in the browser and all labels, aliases and descriptions are displayed in that language; if text is missing in the selected language, the Viewer will display the text in the default language, i.e. English, or, if the English text is also missing, in French or in German.

-It is also possible to select a larger research area of special interest to you.
+It is also possible to select a research area of special interest to you.
 By default, the search is performed on all Items in FactGrid.
 To limit the search to a specific theme, click on and select the theme of your choice.
 This feature is still in development.
+You can see demontration examples for Paris and the bibliography of Harmonia Universalis.

-The simple search is done with the form (where the Ex.
+The search is done with the form (where the Ex.
 Goethe indication is).
-As you type in characters, the Viewer almost instantaneously explores the 500,000 Items in FactGrid and returns those whose labels (including their aliases) begin with the characters you typed.
+As you type in characters, the Viewer almost instantaneously explores the 1 million Items in FactGrid and returns those whose labels (including their aliases) begin with the characters you typed.
 The number of Items returned cannot exceed 50.
 The labels and descriptions are displayed in the selected language.
-To view the data for an Item, simply click on its Q-ID (in blue).
+To view the data for an Item, simply click on its icon .

 The Viewer pages are the heart of the Viewer.
 They enable all the data relating to the Items contained in FactGrid (label, description, aliases, statements) to be displayed in the selected language.